Keeping A Tidy Home For Messy Folks

 I was super messy kid that grew up into an even messier adult.

-Before Margsy was born I could care less about keeping a tidy home.
+Before M was born I could care less about keeping a tidy home.
 I was working full-time so living in the mess was far less of a concern than it is today since I was rarely home.
-Once baby arrived I realized pretty quickly that keeping a tidy home was important for my sanity and I’ve come up with a pretty simple strategy that helps keep a tidy home when you’re naturally a messy person (like me!)
+Once baby arrived I realized pretty quickly that keeping a tidy home was important for my sanity and I’ve come up with a pretty simple strategy that helps with keeping a tidy home when you’re naturally a messy person (like me!)

 A little truly goes a long way.
 Rather than allowing your mess to accumulate and crowd your living space it’s a really great idea to tidy areas as you go.